 1h 2m • COURSE

-Creating Interactive Presentations with Shiny and R with Martin John Hadley
+Creating Interactive Presentations with Shiny and R with Charlie Joey Hadley

 Make the results of big data analysis more compelling and clear.
 Learn how to create interactive presentations and dashboards with RStudio and Shiny.

 R: Interactive Visualizations with htmlwidgets with Charlie Joey Hadley

 Data Visualization in R with ggplot2 with Mike Chapple

 Discover how to create informative and visually appealing data visualizations using ggplot2, the leading visualization package for R.